 In 1999, I decided to run for Congress in CD-1 as a Democrat in the 2000 election cycle.
 I spent over a year running a nearly full-time campaign.
 I sold my company’s office building on Coal and moved into commercial space on Bryn Mawr where I housed both Monitech and my congressional campaign.

-From 2000-2002 my wife, Joan and I helped co-found a charter school: the Public Academy For Performing Arts in Albuquerque – it is still going strong 16 years later.
-I have never worked so hard on a volunteer activity; my start-up skills served the team well and we launched the first school of its kind in New Mexico.
-I also served for several years on the Albuquerque EMS advisory committee that Dr. Barbara McAneny (now AMA President) chaired.
+From 2000-2002 my wife, Joan and I co-founded a charter school: the Public Academy For Performing Arts in Albuquerque – it is still going strong 16 years later.
+I have never worked so hard on a volunteer activity; my team-building skills served the team well and we launched the first school of its kind in New Mexico.
+I also served for several years on the Albuquerque EMS advisory committee that Dr. Barbara McAneny (past AMA President) chaired.
 As a former EMT and someone who had worked with every emergency department in Sandoval and Bernalillo County, I helped improve our emergency services.

 In 2001, I moved my medical IT company to Rio Rancho, on Barbara Loop.